 You’ll love this corn chowder with andouille sausage recipe because it is flavorful and filling, but easy enough to make for a weeknight dinner.
-The andouille sausage provides flavor, spice, and heat, while the creamy broth and sweet corn balance the dish.
+Andouille sausage adds flavor, spice, and heat that balances perfectly with the creamy broth and sweet corn.

 Ingredients and substitutions

-I like using fresh-frozen corn for this recipe because it maintains the fresh flavor of the corn, and is easy to find year round.
-However, you can easily substitute with fresh corn cut off the cob, or canned corn.
+- Corn - I like using fresh-frozen corn for this recipe because it's easy to find year round and maintains that fresh corn flavor.
+Frozen corn can also be substituted with fresh corn cut off the cob or canned corn.

-Chicken broth can be substituted with vegetable or beef broth.
+- Chicken broth - Can be substituted with vegetable broth.

-Diced potatoes can be substituted with frozen cubed hash browns, like my recipe for Hash Brown Potato Broccoli Soup.
+- Diced potatoes - Fresh potatoes can be substituted with frozen cubed hash browns, like in my recipe for hash brown potato broccoli soup.

-While adding your broth, I suggest whisking the entire time until your flour and broth are incorporated.
-This will prevent lumps from forming in your soup.
+Use a whisk - While adding the broth, whisk the entire time until the roux (flour and butter paste) and broth are incorporated.
+Whisking prevent lumps from forming in your soup.

-Don't forget to scrape the bottom of your pan while whisking in your broth!
+Scrape the bottom of the pan - Don't forget to scrape the bottom of the pan while whisking in your broth!
 This process is called deglazing, which adds all those browned bits and flavor back into your soup.

 📖 Recipe